 Equipped with at least one test case or entry point

-TrustInSoft CI will stop the analysis and emits an error, as soon as it encounters a function, whose body is located outside of the GitHub repository (the project is not self-contained), or a piece of code that is not written in C or C++.
+TrustInSoft CI will stop the analysis and emits an error as soon as it encounters an undefined function (whose body is not provided by source files of the GitHub repository).